Totoual/oef-sdk-python/docs/source/user/tutorial.rst

 In this second example, consider the following scenario:

-* A `weather station` that provides measurements of some physical quantity (e.g. wind speed, temperature, air pressure)
+* A `weather station` provides measurements of some physical quantity (e.g. wind speed, temperature, air pressure)
-* A `weather client` interested in these measurements.
+* A `weather client` is interested in these measurements.

-However, the owner fo the weather station wants to sell the data it measure.
-In the next sections, we describe a protocol that allow the agents to:
+The owner of the weather station wants to sell the data it measure.
+In the following sections, we describe a protocol that allows the agents to:

-* request for resources (physical assets, services, informations etc.)
+* request resources (physical assets, services, information etc.)
 * make price proposals on the negotiated resources
 * accept/decline proposals.